Skip to content

 2. Prepare stock boot.img and Image in your PC.

-3. chmod +x magiskboot
+3. Run chmod +x magiskboot.

 INFO

-Install with custom Recovery
+Install with Custom Recovery

-2. Reboot the phone into TWRP.
+2. Reboot the device into TWRP.

 Other methods

-In fact, all these installation methods have only one main idea, which is to replace the original kernel for the one provided by KernelSU; as long as this can be achieved, it can be installed; for example, the following are other possible methods.
+In fact, all of these installation methods have only one main idea, which is to replace the original kernel for the one provided by KernelSU; as long as this can be achieved, it can be installed; for example, the following are other possible methods.

 Released under the GPL3 License.